tonsillitis: causes, symptoms, and treatment

 When should you see a doctor?

-It is advised to seek medical attention immediately if any of the following occur:
+It is recommended to consult a doctor promptly if any of the following occur:

-• Pain lasting more than three days without improvement.
+• Pain persists for more than three days without improvement.

 • Appearance of white spots or pus on the tonsils.